The ruins of the most mysterious ancient temple in the Roman Empire

 Báo Khoa học và Đời sống•04/06/2025

 1. Baalbek was once an important religious center of Rome.
 The ancient Romans built a magnificent temple complex here, notably the Temple of Jupiter – the largest ever built.
 Photo: Pinterest.
 2. The name Baalbek comes from the god Baal.
-Before the Roman occupation, this area was a place of worship for Baal – the sky god in ancient Canaanite religion.
+Before the Roman occupation, this area was a place of worship for Baal – the sky god in the ancient Canaanite religion.
 Photo: Pinterest.

 5. The Temple of Bacchus at Baalbek is one of the best preserved ancient structures.
-The Temple of Bacchus is still intact with its stone columns, reliefs and interior, a testament to the sophistication of Roman architecture.
+The Temple of Bacchus is still intact with its stone columns, reliefs and interior, a testament to the fine art of Roman architecture.
 Photo: Pinterest.
 6. Used to be a fortress during the medieval Islamic period.
 In the 7th–12th centuries, the area was converted into a fortress to defend against invasions.
 Photo: Pinterest.

 Comment (0)